zephyrproject-rtos/zephyr/doc/reference/kernel/other/polling.rst

 ==============

-The main API is :c:func:`k_poll`, which operates on an array of poll events of type :c:type:`k_poll_event`.
+The main API is :c:func:`k_poll`, which operates on an array of poll events of type :c:struct:`k_poll_event`.
 Each entry in the array represents one event a call to :c:func:`k_poll` will wait for its condition to be fulfilled.